DMC production mode

 Operating system

-RHEL 7 or 8 or CentOS 7 or 8
+RHEL 7 or 8 or Linux version 8 or 9

-Note: To use RHEL 8 or CentOS 8, upgrade to DMC 7.16 or later versions.
+Note: To use RHEL 8, upgrade to DMC 7.16 or later versions.

 CPU 4 vCPU